 Food Cans

-Food cans must be rinsed and have lids, as well as labels, removed.
-It helps if they are flattened, although many new cans are difficult to flatten; they should still be recycled.
+Food cans must be rinsed and have lids and labels removed.
+It helps if they are flattened; although many new cans are difficult to flatten, they should still be recycled.

 Aluminium Cans